 This wasn’t our first rodeo.
-We ate and drank our way though Hong Kong back in 2013.
+We ate and drank our way through Hong Kong back in 2013.
 Did we think we would be back in 2015 – no way!
 Were we so excited about going back that we peed our pants just a little bit – hells yes!!!

 During our last visit, we just fell head over heels in love with Hong Kong.
 The exceptional Cantonese and International food available.
 The funky bars serving everything from craft beer to some of the best wine on the market.
 The friendly & helpful locals that we are proud to still call friends today.
 And of course that harbour – what a sight!

 During our last trip we hit the ground running, finding the best Food & Fun experiences Hong Kong had to offer.
 And we knew this trip would be exactly the same seeking out only the very best things to do in Hong Kong.

 Places to eat in Hong Kong